-Another potential reason why the halo effect seems small in Figure 1 is because the scales on the y-axes were kept constant across the panels.
-Since the bottom two rows of panels have larger values, the scales for the “exact” and “fuzzy” panels were larger than necessary, causing the bars to be relatively smaller and more difficult to distinguish.
-Below is a version of Figure 1 with free y scales (left), in which the differences between round and sharp numbers for “exact” and “fuzzy” interpretations are more apparent.
-We have replaced Figure 1 (right) with this figure in order to present the important patterns in the model predictions more clearly. (should we do this…?)

 (2) Make the clarifying introductory remarks about the model that Referee #2 asks for.

-We have revised the introduction to include an informal overview of RSA models and its components.
+We have revised the introduction to include an informal overview of the modeling approach and our novel contributions (page 1, second paragraph).
+We have also more clearly described the RSA model and its components where they are introduced and connected this to the later discussion of the model.

 (3) Make the charts clearer, more self-explanatory, and easier to read in the way that Referee #1 asks for.

 We have made the figures more self-explanatory and easier to read by including more detail in the captions and increasing the size of the labels.
 We have also made the axes labels more self-explanatory and easier to interpret.
-Finally, we have changed the colors so that the figures are still readable when printed in grey scale.
+Finally, we have changed the colors and shapes so that the figures are readable when printed in grey scale.

 (4) Say more about the prior probabilities, where they come from (just stipulated? how might one do better?),

-The prior probabilities of prices and affect were measured empirically in Experiment 3a and 3b, respectively.
-The main text has been revised to clarify that we measured the priors by asking participants to report the probability of prices (Experiment 3a) and affect given prices (Experiment 3b).
+A main contribution of the modeling framework used here is that it formalizes the relationship between non-linguistic background knowledge and the structure of language in giving rise to interpretations.
+Background knowledge is captured via prior probabilities, which the model depends on but doesn’t predict.
+We measured the necessary prior probabilities of prices and affect empirically in Experiment 3a and 3b, respectively.
+The main text (p.
+2) has been revised to emphasize that we measured the priors by asking participants to report the probability of prices (Experiment 3a) and affect given prices (Experiment 3b).
+We have also emphasized that we separately measure non-linguistic background knowledge and linguistic interpretations, which we believe is the best way to isolate the structure and dynamics of language per se, for example in the following:

+“We address the third principle [of communication] by empirically measuring people’s background knowledge to understand the interaction between nonlinguistic and linguistic knowledge in shaping language understanding.” (p.1)

-We could elicit the prior probabilities in a different way by examining a database of prices from sources such as Amazon.com, in which case we would be able to measure “true” price distributions instead of people’s estimations of these distributions.
-However, we reasoned that measuring people’s estimations would allow us to more directly assess how people use their (potentially noisy and imperfect) world knowledge to understand language.
+We could also have established the prior probabilities by examining a database of prices from sources such as Amazon.com, in which case we would be able to measure “true” price distributions instead of people’s estimations of these distributions.
+However, eliciting people’s beliefs directly allows us to more immediately assess how people use their (potentially noisy and imperfect) world knowledge to understand language.
+(Indeed, a preliminary analysis of prices scraped from the internet suggests that people have rare but systematic deviations from natural statistics in their beliefs about price frequency – for instance people under-predict the prevalence of expensive watches.)

 How important a role do the priors play in the predictions -- each reviewer had some questions about those.